donei003/rshell/cheatsheet/gdb-cheatsheet.md

 ```

 If you already know what commands you want to execute, you can store them in a file and pass it in with the `-x` flag.
-This will effectively automate the gdb process.
+The command-file acts like a gdb script.
-This can be very useful when debugging and can save a lot of time.
+This will effectively automate the gdb process and can be a useful tool when debugging and can save a lot of time.
-Another useful case is using this file to setup gdb such as creating breakpoints.
+For instance, useful case is using this file to setup gdb such as creating breakpoints.

 ```
   $ gdb <program> -tui